An education degree prepares you for a range of careers working with children and young people

 Achieving Qualified Teacher Status (QTS) through completion of a postgraduate teacher training qualification is a popular route for education graduates.

-Alternatively, you may wish to take a Masters course in education or a related social science in order to develop your understanding of the theory, research and policy of education and to enhance your professional knowledge, skills and practice.
+Alternatively, you may wish to take a Masters course in education or a related social science to develop your understanding of the theory, research and policy of education and to enhance your professional knowledge, skills and practice.
 Some education graduates go on to study for a PhD in education.

 Find out more information about routes into teaching and about options for further study by searching for postgraduate courses in education.